 As part of the commitment of the company to provide opportunities to Persons with Disabilities (PwDs), we have been offering such candidates opportunities to join as ‘Apprentices’ at our Factory and then based on their performance, they can look forward to a career with the company.
 Such opportunities can be life-changing for such PwDs, as otherwise they would be without employment and a feeling of being a burden upon their families.

-Health care, especially preventive healthcare, is one of the basic essentials to reduce suffering in human life and thereby improve the quality of living.
+Healthcare is one of the basic essentials to reduce suffering in human life and thereby improve the quality of living.
 A caring society focuses on the provision or access to adequate and timely medical care.

 The private healthcare sector is responsible for the majority of healthcare in India.
 Most healthcare expenses are paid out-of-pocket by patients and their families, rather than through insurance.
 This has led many households to incur ‘Catastrophic Health Expenditure’, which can be defined as health expenditure that threatens a household's capacity to maintain a basic standard of living.
 Ailments like Cancer, which require long term treatment, can be especially catastrophic on poor or low income families.